HiltonTod/HiltonTod.github.io/.github/CONTRIBUTING.md

 ## Pull Requests

-To help me out try to avoid creating pull requests on `main` and instead branch off of `develop`.
+To help me out try to avoid creating pull requests on `master` and instead branch off of `develop`.
 It's much easier for me to test, merge, and roll them into new releases this way.